CyberGX/EthereumPrivateNetwork/README.md

     deployer.deploy(Hello);
 };
 ```
-Now to to your truffle.js and replace the current code with the following code
+Now go to your truffle.js and replace the current code with the following code
 ```javascript
 module.exports = {
     rpc: {